yuanyyyyyyyyy/IntelNexus/README.md

 * Commit your changes (git commit -m 'Add some amazing feature')
 * Push to the branch (git push origin feature/amazing-feature)
 * Open a Pull Request

+Open an Issue for any of these situations:
+* If you spot a bug or bad code
+* If you have questions or about doubts about usage

 ---